net-daemon/docs/docs/api/hass_model/hass_model_migration.md

 For instance:

 - An existing app that derives from `NetDaemonRxApp` can also add a constructor parameter of type IHaContext and it will be provided by the NetDaemon runtime when the app is loaded.
-All exisiting application logic that interacts with the base class will still, but you can now also use the Model3 API that is based on this IHaContext interface.
+All exisiting application logic that interacts with the base class will still, but you can now also use the HassModel API that is based on this IHaContext interface.

 - For an exisiting app that does not need any yaml config you can just delete the yaml file and add the `[NetDeamonApp]` attribute to the class.